DIDSR/PIDA/README.md

 ├── model_checkpoints/        # model checkpoints for each of the network mentioned as *_train.py file in src directory ├── requirements.txt          # Required Python packages
 ├── README.md                 # Project documentation (this file)

+## How to Run
+bash
+pip install -r requirements.txt